Uncategorized

 • Scissors

-• Graph paper (highly recommend for all students especially those struggling with aligning their numbers in math and often required for high school math courses)
+• Graph paper (highly recommend for students struggling with aligning their numbers in math and required for high school math courses)

 Additional Recommended Supplies